jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 Many years ago, I heard/read someone say that the maintenance phase is the most expensive phase of a software system.
  -->

-Today, my learning philosophy is this:
+Today, my learning philosophy is like this:

 > [Just-in-time learning](https://simpleprogrammer.com/2014/06/23/dont-overwhelm-trying-learn-much/) about specific languages and frameworks and libraries